 High School Studio Workshops

 These two-part workshops include an in-depth examination and discussion of works of art in the galleries, followed by a related one-hour studio activity.
-Workshops are taught by specially-trained museum educators who will encourage students to look carefully at the art and share their responses, to formulate theories based on observations, and to make connections between artmaking processes and works of art.
+Workshops are taught by specially trained museum educators who will encourage students to look carefully at the art and share their responses, formulate theories based on observations, and make connections between art-making processes and works of art.
 Students should come to the workshop prepared to participate in group discussion.

 Following the gallery discussion, students will create a work of art inspired by the subject matter and techniques represented in the art encountered on the tour.
-The studio project will reinforce students’ discoveries about art from the creator’s point of view.
+Through the studio project, students will gain an artist’s perspective that reinforces their discoveries about art.

 Please address questions to HSStudioWorkshops@nga.gov.

 Working in the galleries with specially trained museum educators, students will hone their skills in careful observation, interpretation, and essay writing through a variety of guided activities.
 Learn more.